idamobile/ignition/README.markdown

  * **ignition-support.** This is a standard Java library project, deployed as an ordinary JAR.
 It contains most of the utility classes.
 You can use this independently of the core module.
  * **ignition-location.** This is an Android AspectJ library project that is compiled straight into your apps.
 It allows your location-aware applications to always have the most recent location without the need to handle location updates within your Activity.

-## Changelog
-The latest version of ignition is 0.2 and was released on April 20th 2012.

-Go here for a [list of changes](https://github.com/kaeppler/ignition/wiki/Changelog).

 ## Documentation
 We decided to not write exhaustive documentation, since it would get outdated frequently.
 Instead, the project is documented both via [sample applications](https://github.com/kaeppler/ignition/wiki/Sample-applications) that are part of the build, as well as online JavaDoc: